Could Your Chronic Illness Be a Masked Infection?

-The goal inVitamin therapy is to provide, at the cell level, enhanced nutrients so that mitochondria (the battery of the cell) can make ATP, the energy molecule that our body needs.
-Oral vitamins are important to stabilizing the body, but to really jump-start the process I use intramuscular vitamin injections with an array of B vitamins and antioxidants(see prior post on antioxidants).
+The goal vitamin therapy is to provide, at the cell level, enhanced nutrients so that mitochondria (the battery of the cell) can make ATP, the energy molecule that our body needs.
+Oral vitamins are important to stabilize the body but to really jump-start the process I use intramuscular vitamin injections with an array of B vitamins and antioxidants(see prior post on antioxidants).

-Vitamin C is a key nutrient for collagen, the “glue” that holds are muscles together.
+Vitamin C is a key nutrient for collagen, the “glue” that holds our muscles together.
 It also enhances immune function to activate our natural killer cells to pick off viruses and bacteria.

 So if you find yourself experiencing chronic fatigue.
 Contact us we are here to help you!

 – Dr. Dean Mitchell

 Mitchell Medical Group, NYC